The Commission on the Integration of Refugees

 Jehangir Malik OBE is Director of Policy and Engagement at Mercy Mission UK.
 Previously…

-Jehangir Malik OBE is Director of Policy and Engagement at Mercy Mission UK.
-Previously held leadership positions at Muslim Aid, Islamic Relief UK and at VCSEP within British Red Cross.
-He has held various civil society leadership roles in faith-based organisations leading on public policy, engagement, strategy and governance, humanitarian response strategies, equality, diversity & Inclusion and worked with minority communities in supporting funding and social Impact.
-Jehangir has served as a trustee on various boards including National Emergency Trust, Chair of Equality Steering Group, Assoc of Chef Execs for Voluntary Orgs, Runneymede Trust, The Feast and Muslim Charities Forum.
+Jehangir Malik is Director of Policy and Engagement at Mercy Mission UK.
+Previously he held leadership positions at Muslim Aid, Islamic Relief UK and at VCSEP within British Red Cross.
+He has held various civil society leadership roles in faith-based organisations leading on public policy, engagement, strategy and governance, humanitarian response strategies, equality, diversity and inclusion and worked with minority communities in supporting funding and social Impact.
+Jehangir has served as a trustee on various boards including National Emergency Trust, Chair of Equality Steering Group, Association of Chief Executives for Voluntary Organisations, Runneymede Trust, The Feast and Muslim Charities Forum.

 Twitter: @jehangirmalik